Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 :::

 ## Date and time formats
-The following settings are used to apply a default format for how both the date and time are displayed.
-User profiles also have the option to set a format for each individual user which will supersede these settings.
-The settings covered here are used when there is no user context such as workflow automation email templates, and the Customer Portal.
+These settings are used to apply default date and time formats in areas such as reporting and outgoing emails when regional settings defined in a user's profile can not be used.

 |Setting Name|Description|Default|
 |-|-|-|